MicheleDiSabato/detecting-abnormal-markets-ews/README.md

 risk-averse and sell risky assets, sending their prices lower, and tend to gravitate toward lower-risk investments.

 ## :dart: Goal and statistical tools:
-In this project we use [copulas](https://arxiv.org/abs/2009.09463) and k-NN coupled with over-sampling techniques[^1] (Naive random oversampling, [SMOTE](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html), [BorderlineSMOTE](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.BorderlineSMOTE.html), [ADASYN](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.ADASYN.html) and [Naive random over-sampling](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.RandomOverSampler.html)) applied to some financial indices, with the goal of classifying a week as a risk-on week (nromal week) or risk-off week (anomaly)[^1].[^1]
+In this project we use [copulas](https://arxiv.org/abs/2009.09463) and k-NN coupled with over-sampling techniques[^1] (Naive random oversampling, [SMOTE](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html), [BorderlineSMOTE](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.BorderlineSMOTE.html), [ADASYN](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.ADASYN.html) and [Naive random over-sampling](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.RandomOverSampler.html)) applied to some financial indices, with the goal of classifying a week as a risk-on week (nromal week) or risk-off week (anomaly).

 Feel free to visit [this link](report_slides.pdf) for more details.